mmorana1/marcom/_talks/2014-September 16.md

 ---
-title: "Creating Actionable Intelligence and the Visualization of Big Data Analytics"
+title: "Accelerating Early Stage Innovation and Growth in Cyber-Start-Ups"
 collection: talks
 type: "Talk"
-permalink: /talks/2014-October 7
+permalink: /talks/2014-September 16
-venue: "London, U.K."
+venue: "The Global CyberSecurity Innovation Summit"
-date: 2014-10-7
+date: 2014-9-16
 location: "London, U.K."
 ---

-Collecting security and fraud data often results in a large, unstructured pool of facts.
-Adding context transforms data into actionable information, and triangulating multiple pieces creates intelligence indicative of active threats.
-This session explores how to generate actionable intelligence, the impact of emerging standards like TAXII/STIX on threat information sharing, and strategies for combining internal data with external threat intelligence feeds.
-You can download the presentation slides [from here](https://www.bankinfosecurity.asia/webinars/creating-actionable-intelligence-visualization-big-data-analytics-w-466)
+I participated in a panel discussion focused on the role of incubators, accelerators, and innovation hubs in fostering the growth of early-stage companies.
+The session explored how these initiatives provide critical support through innovation space, access to equipment, mentorship, and occasionally funding opportunities.
+Panelists, including key contributors to the cyber business ecosystem, shared insights on empowering the next generation of cybersecurity companies to transform ideas into innovative products and services.
+You can download the program [from here](https://www.security-innovation.org/wp-content/uploads/2016/09/SINET_Global_Cybersecurity_IS_Booklet_2014.pdf)